minvws/nl-covid19-notification-app-backend/README.md

 1. Go to the ServerStandAlone folder and run it with 'dotnet run'.

 ### Docker
+1. Copy `docker/appsettings.Development.example.json` to `docker/appsettings.Development.json`
+1. Check MSSQL passwords in `docker-compose.yml` and `appsettings.Development.json`
-Run `docker-compose up --build` in `/docker` (`cd docker && docker-compose up --build` in solution root)
+1. Run `docker-compose up --build` in `/docker` ( `cd docker && docker-compose up --build` in solution root)
-ProvisionDb is executed automatically on a clean install before the server starts.

 See the individual app folders for details.